 But first off, there are three different ways you can use your speaker notes in PowerPoint.

 1. Speaker notes as presentation prompts

-Presentation prompts is the classic way to use your speaker notes.
-You have your slide, and then you have your prompts to walk you through your points.
+Presentation prompts is the classic way to add notes to PowerPoint.
+You have your slide, and then you have your notes as prompts to walk you through your points.

 Once you have your prompts set up, you’ll then want to use the Presenter View so you can see them in the lower right-hand corner of your screen as you can see below.